-Zoom requires that a JWT app be registered on its Marketplace in order to consume services from the Zoom API.
-For more information on registering a JWT app and obtaining the necessary credentials, see Zoom’s Create a JWT App documentation.
+Zoom requires the JWT app to be registered on its Marketplace to consume services from the Zoom API.
+For more information on registering a JWT app and obtaining the required credentials, see Create a JWT App documentation.

 Note: LogicMonitor collects metrics from the Zoom API.
 For more information on this API, see Zoom’s API Reference.

-From the LogicMonitor repository, import all Zoom LogicModules, which are listed next.
+From the LogicMonitor Exchange, import all Zoom LogicModules, which are listed next.
 If these LogicModules are already present, ensure you have the most recent versions.